There are five very important things to understand about waterproofing details.

-There aren’t that many contractors who know how to do them correctly.
-There are no classes, no certifications; nothing to teach contractors how to properly install a window, put flashing under a door (door pans), or waterproof an exterior deck over a living space so that they don’t leak.
+Second, there aren’t that many contractors who know how to do them correctly.
+There are no classes, no certifications, nothing to teach contractors how to properly install a window, put flashing under a door (door pans), or waterproof an exterior deck over a living space so that they don’t leak.

-What can you do about all this?
-We have some suggestions to keep you in the now about waterproofing:
+Finally, what can you do about all this?
+We have some suggestions to keep you in the know about waterproofing:

 - Ask these three questions: What are my options?
 What are the costs associated with those options?
 What are the risks and benefits for each?
 If you have a thorough understanding of the answers to these questions, you’ll have a much better chance at settling on the waterproofing solution that’s right for your project and your budget.
 Be sure and ask these questions before you sign the contract, not after.